 According to the Food and Drug Administration, your refrigerator should be 40 degrees Fahrenheit or cooler.
 Chilling foods to proper temperatures is one of the best ways to slow the growth of bacteria that cause foodborne illnesses.
+Here are some food storage tips from Statcare Urgent Care doctors.

 - Tomatoes: They lose their flavor and texture when refrigerated.
 Cold temperature damages the membranes inside its walls, making them lose flavor and become mushy.
 Cold air also stops the ripening process.
 Ripe tomatoes are meant to be eaten within a couple of days, so buy them in small amounts as needed.